marisalim/testing-Rstudio-binder/make_rstudio_binder.md

 After adding the above text, scroll down the page.
 Enter a commit message (i.e. "create env file for binder"; default message is "Create environment.yml") and click "Commit new file".

 For workshops, we typically include workshop command scripts or other demo files to the main repo directory (**not** in the `binder/` directory).
 Add any files as needed (the files are created like the environment file, but you can change the file extensions to be i.e., ".sh" for bash files.

 ### Step 4: Create the binder

 We use [Pangeo binders](https://pangeo.io/) for workshops and lessons.
 Binders are flexible and shareable online computer environments.
-They can be formatted to open bash terminal, Jupyter notebook, or Rstudio interfaces.
+They can be formatted to open bash terminal, Jupyter notebook, or RStudio interfaces.
-We often use Rstudio because it has a Console for running R commands and a Terminal for bash.
+We often use RStudio because it has a Console for running R commands and a Terminal for bash.
-This set up is helpful because you can use the Rstudio panels to e.g., show/edit text files in Source panel, run code (many computing languages available) in Console or Terminal, and see/navigate file system/plots/installed R packages.
+This set up is helpful because you can use the RStudio panels to e.g., show/edit text files in Source panel, run code (many computing languages available) in Console or Terminal, and see/navigate file system/plots/installed R packages.

 - Go to: <https://binder.pangeo.io/>
 - Scroll down to fill in the table to "Build and launch a repository".
    - "GitHub repository name or URL": Enter your GitHub repo URL
    - "Git branch, tag, or commit": Enter your GitHub repo branch name
    - "Path to a notebook file (optional)": change the default "File" dropdown to "URL".
-Type `rstudio` to indicate you want to make a RStudio binder.
+Type `rstudio` to indicate you want to make an RStudio binder.
 ![](./screenshots/set_up_binder.png)

 - Click "launch" to start building the binder.
 This part can take several minutes to complete.
 If there are any errors during the build, they will show up in the logs below all the binder settings.